 What is Education Week?

 Education Week is a three-day, campus-wide conference that gives individuals and families an opportunity to gather with others and be strengthened as part of their lifelong learning.
 Inspiring teachers lead classes on topics from ancient scripture to preparedness and Church doctrine to self-improvement.
-The dates for 2019 will be Thursday, August 1 through Saturday, August 3.
-Registration will open Friday, March 1.
+An exciting youth program is designed for ages 6-17 (limited enrollments).
+The dates for 2019 are Thursday, August 1 through Saturday, August 3.

 The BYU-Idaho Learning Model can enhance this experience.
 For one affordable fee, participants of all ages may also enjoy daily devotionals and a wide variety of activities.

 Tickets will not be mailed to you.
 You will need to pick up your tickets beginning 3 p.m. to 9 p.m. on Wednesday, July 31, in the Manwaring Center main foyer OR Thursday, August 1, beginning at 8 a.m. at the same location.

 View Upward's infographic for a fun overview of the many benefits of attending Education Week.